 Ian is author of the 'Children's History of Nottinghamshire', and visits schools/libraries with the History Roadshow, a lively mix of slideshows, quizzes, readings, games and creative activities.

 He is the scribe behind the Snowpo The Bear, an early reader app on itunes.
-He is also a story writer at Eduland, reaching an audience of up to two million Chinese children.
+He is also a story writer at Eduland, reaching an audience of up to two million children in China.
 Notts TV kindly invite Ian on regularly to talk about 'books and Notts'.

 He is a prolific short story writer.
 Some have won prizes and he was a finalist in the Independent On Sunday travel writing competition.
 His radio play 'Long Shadows' was broadcast in Canada.
 Ian has written for the press for many years and is a reviewer with Nottingham's award-winning Left Lion paper.
 Ian has a MA in Creative Writing (Distinction).